Unggoy1/unggoy-api/README.md

 ## Environment Variables

 To run this project, you will need to add environment variables to your .env file.
-Check out the `dev.env` file for all the required variables
+Check out the `example.env` file for all the required variables

 OAUTH_USER is the user id from the database of your development user you manually inject into the database